HXF1Z/HospitalManagementSystem/README.md

 1.  **Run `DatabaseManager.java`** once to create the database schema and populate it with test data.
 2.  **Run `HospitalManagementApp.java`** to launch the console-based application.

-You can also refer the user manual on documents folder for clear instructions
+Refer the user manual on documents folder for clear instructions
 ---

 ## 🧑‍💻 Team Members